Minnesota Education Code For Homeschooling (Minnesota home school laws)

-This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at your public library.
-You may also verify Minnesota statutes through the linked code numbers below.
+*This is not intended to be legal advice and is distributed for information purposes only.
+Check for updates to your Minnesota home school laws through the linked code numbers below or at the Minnesota Board of Education Website.

-Compulsory attendance - between 7 and 16 years of age.
+Compulsory attendance – between 7 and 17 years of age, as of fall 2014.

 Parental Qualifications – Parents no longer need to be supervised.
 They only need be the parent of the child who is being assessed.

-Testing - Mandatory.
-Reporting of scores: not.
+Testing – Mandatory.
+Reporting of scores: not mandatory.
 [Test Resources]

 Curriculum – In English covering the basic subject areas.